yakir1991/binance-telegram-trading-bot/README.md

 /setweights 0.2 0.2 0.2 0.2 0.2
 ```

+## Scalping Strategy

+The `scalping` module implements a simple moving average crossover.
+It calculates fast and slow averages from hourly closing prices.
+When the
+fast average rises above the slow one, the bot places a market buy order.
+If it falls below, a market sell order is executed.
+This allows trading even
+with the sentiment strategy disabled.

 ## Risk Level

 You can adjust how aggressively the bot trades by setting a risk level between `0.0` and `1.0`.